 No Surprise: Isaie Gingras Was Buried in a Catholic Cemetery

 It’s getting easier to figure out where a relative who died in the last 150 years is buried.
-The larger cemeteries often publish lists of who was interred there.
-They may even include a map to help you find the grave.
-Sometimes, if you are really lucky, a volunteer has taken a picture of the […]
+The larger cemeteries often publish Internet lists of who was interred there, and they may even post a map to help you find a grave when you visit.
+But sometimes, if you are fortunate, a volunteer has […]

 Discovered: The Gingras Ancestral Lands